TheCakeIsNaOH/chocolatey-packages/balcon/tools/readme.ger.txt

 --sub-max <Zahl> oder -sm <Zahl>
    SAPI 4: nicht verwendet.
    SAPI 5 und Microsoft Speech Platform: legt die maximale Sprechgeschwindigkeit in einem Bereich von -10 bis 10 fest (wenn das Programm Untertitel in eine Audio-Datei konvertiert).

---sub-sil <Sprecher> oder -sl <Sprecher>
-   SAPI 4 und Microsoft Speech Platform: nicht verwendet.
-   SAPI 5: sets the voice name for silence tag reading during converting of subtitles (the part of the name will be enough).
-If an old voice is used to convert subtitles to speech, the created audio file may not contain pauses between text lines.
-To fix that problem, an additional modern voice can be used to read the silence tag.

 --delete-file oder -df
    Entfernt die Textdatei, wenn die Aufgabe erledigt ist.
 Diese Option wird zusammen mit der Option [-f] verwendet.